linjer/arxiv-client-py/README.md

 # arxiv-client

 Python3 client for the [arXiv API](https://info.arxiv.org/help/api/user-manual.html).
+Install package from [PyPI](https://pypi.org/project/arxiv-client/): `arxiv_client`.

-This differs from the pre-existing [arxiv.py](https://github.com/lukasschwab/arxiv.py) project in that it further abstracts away the arXiv API so you do not need to learn to build query strings on your own.

-The overall goal is to enable most users to query arXiv immediately, without needing to reference the API docs.
+This differs from the pre-existing [arxiv.py](https://github.com/lukasschwab/arxiv.py) project in that it further abstracts away the arXiv API so you do not need to learn to construct query strings.
+The overall goal is to enable users to skip reading the API docs entirely.

-`arxiv.py` is currently more stable and is backwards compatible with older versions of Python.
-It is also currently recommended for queries that return large numbers of results.
+`arxiv.py` is currently:

+- More stable
+- Compatible with Python < 3.10
+- Performant for large queries

 ## Basic Features

 - Simple query building
 - Comprehensive entity models, with documentation
-  - For example, see the [Category](./arxiv_client/category.py) enum for arXiv's subject taxonomy
+  - For example, see the [Category](src/arxiv_client/category.py) enum for arXiv's subject taxonomy
 - Fully type annotated

 ### Under Development